PJGilmw/MicroRep/README.md

 **Fish_feed_Optimization_behavior_2**

-Demonstrates the behaviour of the optimization algorithm for fish feed substitution.
+Demonstrates the behavior of the optimization algorithm for fish feed substitution.

 **Geometry_and_solar_power_behavior_2**

-Demonstrates the behaviour of the module estimating the solar power received by a given PBR geometry.
+Demonstrates the behavior of the module estimating the solar power received by a given PBR geometry.

 **Correlation_plot_2**